Buying a REO or foreclosure in Oklahoma City

-What's an REO?
+What is an REO?

 Are REO's a bargain in Oklahoma City?

-All set to make an offer?
+Ready to make an offer?

 Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
 Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 Once you've submitted your offer, you can expect the bank to respond with a counter offer.
 At this point it will be your decision whether to accept their counter, or make another counter offer.
 Be aware, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.